danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

   - Register a Google account if you don't have one (a Google account is needed in order to use the web API)
   - Login to your account
   - Go to [Google Custom Search](https://developers.google.com/custom-search/v1/overview)[^google1] and find the section API key
-  - Click the blue button "Get A Key" and then create a new project by entering your project name (e.g. "nag-test") and press enter
+  - Click the blue button "Get A Key" (see Figure 8.4) and then create a new project by entering your project name (e.g. "nag-test") and press enter
   - You should be able to see the API key and you just need to copy and paste the key into your sketch
 - **Step 3:** Replace the Search engine ID (cx) with your own, on the the Line 5: `let engineID = "INPUT YOUR OWN";`.
     - Go to [Custom Search Engine](https://cse.google.com/all)[^google2]